AliaksandrBortnik/nodejs2021Q4-service/README.md

 All available migrations are already generated and stored.
 Keep in mind, migrations are applied automatically on application start-up.
 See `TYPEORM_MIGRATIONS_RUN` setting in .env file.

-1. To generate migration, change host to `localhost` in .env and start docker containers and execute `docker exec -it rss-service npm run migration:generate`.
+1. To generate migration, start docker containers and execute `docker exec -it rss-service npm run migration:generate`.
 2. To run migrations, execute `docker exec -it rss-service npm run migration:run`.

 ## Logging & error handling